ugail/Heisenberg-Subdivision/README.md

 ## Citation

-If you use the cross-replay paradigm, the code in this repository, or the precomputed result tables, please cite:
+If you use the  code in this repository, or the precomputed results or any part of it, please cite:

-> H. Ugail, A. Carriazo, *A Heisenberg Subdivision Scheme with Central Smoothness Loss*, 2026, Under review.
+> H. Ugail and A. Carriazo, *A Heisenberg Subdivision Scheme with Central Smoothness Loss*, 2026, Under review.

 ## License